Language Transfer

 Getting Started with Language Transfer

-It couldn’t be easier to start learning a language with the Language Transfer as all you need to do is go to the ‘Free Courses’ page on the website, scroll through the different languages and choose the one you want to learn.
+It couldn’t be easier to start learning a language with the Language Transfer as all you need to do is go to the ‘Free Courses’ page on the website, scroll through the different languages, and choose the one you want to learn.

-There are no settings for you to choose from, you just need to listen to the lessons and pause when necessary to stop, think and give your response to Mihalis’ questions.
+As you listen, you need to pause when necessary to stop, think and give your response to Mihalis’ questions.

 The idea here is that you listen through the lessons and stop them as frequently as you want to give answers to Mihalis’ questions.
 By pausing the audio files, you have time to think over your response and not regurgitate memorized words or sentences, instead thinking for yourself and coming up with your own answers.